 One of the most important things you can do to help ensure a healthy pregnancy is to keep all your check up appointments.
-In this way, your medical team can catch any problems before they become major health issues.
+In this way, your m team can cat problems they become health issues.

 Understanding blood glucose level